neurogenomics/scKirby/README.md

     -   Multiple assays per experiment.
     -   Additional objects like dimensionality reduction projections (e.g. PCA, tSNE, UMAP) or graphs (e.g. K-nearest neighbors).
+        This feature will be added in the future.

 # Installation